JereKuusela/valheim-upgrade_world/publish/README.md

 - v1.33
 	- Adds a new setting "Safe zone objects" to allow excluding areas by non-player built objects.
+	- Changes the `world_clean` command to also remove missing locations.

 - v1.32
 	- Adds a new command `chests_search` to search chests and stands.